pwilmart/Sea_lion_urine_SpC/README.md

 We see that the 1% PSM FDR cutoff resulted in a similar 1% protein FRD estimate.
 The protein FDR depends on the number of incorrect PSMs per sample, the effective database size, and the number of samples in the experiment.
 The PAW pipeline does not use ad hoc, untested, heuristic protein ranking functions.
 The protein FDR is a consequence of the number of incorrect PSMs being accepted.
 To make the protein list more or less strict, one would need to change the PSM score thresholds and redo the protein inference.

+---

+## Files in the repository

+The entire analysis folder is 40 GB.
+This has RAW files, converted files from MSConvert, MS2 files for search input, SQT files from Comet, top hit summary text files, filtered MS2, SQT, and TXT files, and the results files.
+There are also log files written for each pipeline step.
+Only the results files are in the repository due to space considerations.

 The `PAW_results.py` script produces several output and log files:

 File(s)|Count|Description